 In cross-section, the front deck is usually a pointed arch.
 It gives the front end of the boat a shape and volume which helps it rise up when it enters a wave.
 Structurally, a pointed arch is well able to support weight and this helps the front deck resist the crushing weight of some deep-water rescue techniques.
 See TX-Rescue.

-The low rear deck enables the kayaker to lie right back during a kayak roll, provides a convenient flat surface on which to store a spare paddle, and is low enough for a swimmer to climb onto during a rescue.
+The low rear deck enables the kayaker to lie right back during a kayak roll, and provides a convenient flat surface on which to store a spare paddle.

 You'd maybe expect a kayak with a high front deck and low rear deck to turn downwind anytime the wind blows from the side.
 In fact, the underwater shape is equally important and most sea kayaks have a slight tendency to turn upwind, like a weathercock, when a strong wind blows from the side.
 This tendency is acceptable as long as it is slight, but many kayaks are fitted with an adjustable skeg or rudder to counteract it.
 See Skeg Or Rudder.